 This blog provides information for educational purposes only.
 All copper "moonshine" distillers featured on the site are non-functional props.
 All recipes and "how to's" are theoretical.
 All scenarios are fictitious.
 No laws were broken during production of the material found on this site.
 Products sold are intended to be used in accordance with the proper licensing or permitting procedure of the respective jurisdiction of the user.
 Read our complete legal summary for more info.

 North Carolina High Country Copper Moonshine Stills

 A recent episode of the TV show Moonshiners (on Discovery) featured a "North Carolina High Country Still," which is nothing more than a traditional pot still with a thump keg (or thumper) and a coil condenser (or worm).
-A lot of folks ask us how our copper moonshine still kits are different from traditional pot stills.
+A lot of folks ask us how our copper "moonshine still" brewing and distillation parts kits are different from traditional pot stills.
 The answer to the question is, "not a lot."
-Clawhammer moonshine still kits were actually modeled after traditional pot stills, such as the North Carolina High Country style shown in this picture.
+Clawhammer parts kits were actually modeled after traditional pot stills, such as the North Carolina High Country style shown in this picture.

 We love traditional copper stills.
 Copper looks good and it's easy to work with.
 However, the best characteristic of copper is that it reduces sulfide content during the distillation process, as alcohol vapors react with boiler, vapor cone, and condenser walls.
 As a result, the final product should taste better, it will smell better, and you'll feel better the next morning.
 These are the primary reasons our still kits are made from pure copper.